pc559/thesis/thesis_plan.md

         - Matching A_s, n_s, r, N*, using $\beta_{IR}$ etc.
     - Going to high $P_{max}$
         - How high can I go, in terms of Planck $w$?
+        - How high can I go, in terms parameters that can't be compared to Planck?
     - Validation (on numerical results)
         - FIGURE: the various tetrapyd limits.
         - Maldacena quadratic SR